bachya/simplisafe-python/docs/usage.rst

     Check your email for an MFA link, then use <UNIQUE IDENTIFIER> as the client_id parameter in future API calls

+(Note that technically, the above message results from a :meth:`PendingAuthorizationError <simplipy.errors.PendingAuthorizationError>`) exception.)

 5. Check your email.
 You should see an email from SimpliSafe™ asking you to verify a new device access – note that the User-Agent header shown in the email should include the unique identifier from the ``mfa`` script: